utshomax/postman-docs/src/pages/docs/public-api-network/best-practices/best-practices.md

 Save examples of your API's [requests, responses, and messages](/docs/sending-requests/examples/) to [use examples in your documentation](/docs/sending-requests/examples/#using-examples-in-documentation).
 This enables developers to test your API using example data.

+To learn more, see [Including examples](/docs/publishing-your-api/authoring-your-documentation/#including-examples).

 ### Detail authorization

 Create documentation explaining how to authorize with your API.
-You can mention this in the documentation overview or in it’s own folder if you have several different API request workflows or a more complicated authorization schema.
+You can mention this in the [workspace description](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#editing-workspace-details) or [documentation description](/docs/publishing-your-api/authoring-your-documentation/#adding-descriptions-to-your-documentation) if you have several API request workflows or a more complicated authorization schema.

+To learn more, see [Including authorization details](/docs/publishing-your-api/authoring-your-documentation/#including-authorization-details).

 ## Creating multiple environments for different use cases